Article I: The Mission of the Library’s Collections.

 - Which response is preferred: a written response from the Library Director or a review by a Materials Review Committee formed of staff and trustees.

-- When the letter is submitted, the Library Director will respond in writing.
+- When the correspondence is submitted, the Library Director will respond in writing.
 If a review by a Materials Review Committee is requested, the following procedure will be followed:

-- Copies of the letter will be forwarded to all trustees.
+- Copies of the correspondence will be forwarded to all trustees.

-- The Library Director will appoint a minimum of two professional librarians on the staff, and at least one trustee will be selected by the Resources, and Long Range Planning Committee Chair or the President of the Board to serve on the Materials Review Committee.
+- The Library Director will appoint a minimum of two professional librarians on the staff, and the Resources, Services and Long Range Planning Committee Chair will select at least one trustee or the President of the Board to serve on the Materials Review Committee.

 - The findings of the Materials Review Committee will be forwarded to the patron and all trustees by the Library Director.